mimiog/Young-Professionals-Website/README.md

 # Young-Professionals-Website

 #### I created this web application as a final project for my web development class.
-It is a simple website that utilizes a simple form to collect information from a user and then stores the information in a table.
-I used Javascript for my backend and Angular for the frontend.
+It is a simple website that utilizes a simple form to collect information from a user and then stores the information in a table(database).
+I used Javascript for my backend, MongoDB for my database, and Angular for the frontend.

 To run this program on your machine, please install all depenencies by following the outlined steps: